sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 AirPlay 2
 ===

 Shairport Sync offers limited AirPlay 2 support for audio sources on iOS devices and Macs.
 In addition, it partly works if the audio source is a HomePod mini or an Apple TV.
 It does not work for iTunes on Windows.
-Unfortunately, it does not integrate with the Home app or with Siri.
+It has limited integration with the Home app and Siri.

 The focus of the development effort has been on getting good audio performance for iOS and Mac.
 Features outside this focus may be missing or broken.
-So, for example, integration with Apple's Home app is missing; remote control doesn't work.
+So, for example, remote control doesn't work.

 For AirPlay 2, Shairport Sync uses another application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.